isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 #### Mind Mapping and Diagramming
 - [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page) -  Great for mapping out a project or idea.
 [Linux, Mac, Windows]
+- [XMind](http://www.xmind.net/) - Perhaps a little more slick than Freemind.
+Be aware that although there is a paid-for "Pro" version, the normal version is totally FOSS.
+[Linux, Mac, Windows]
 - [Docear](http://www.docear.org/) - Docear also has a mind-map function.
 [Linux, Mac, Windows]

 ---